 post

 BEING A PARENT WITH SOCIAL ANXIETY

 Parenting is no easy task, and when you factor in managing social anxiety as a parent, the challenges can be both unique and daunting.
 Trying to cope with your own anxiety while trying to show up in life for your child might feel overwhelming.
-Attending sporting events, school functions, doctor’s appointments, play dates, birthday parties,… Continue reading
+Attending sporting events, school functions, doctor’s appointments, play dates, birthday parties, engaging in… Continue reading

+post